top of page

 1. Complete the registration form including providing video links to the required audition material

-1. Decide if you want to audition for FLING X or regular FLING.
+1. Decide if you want to audition for FLING X (only for rising 10th-12th graders) or regular FLING.

 2. Record the required material and have links ready to copy/paste.